FreddeITsupport98/zypper-automatik-helper-/README.md

 ### Version History

+- **v58** (2025-12-31): **Scripted Uninstaller, Non-Interactive Flags & Log Control**
+  - 🗑️ **NEW: Safe scripted uninstaller** – `sudo ./zypper-auto.sh --uninstall-zypper-helper` (or `sudo zypper-auto-helper --uninstall-zypper-helper`) now removes all helper components (root timers/services, helper binaries, user systemd units, helper scripts, aliases, logs and caches) in a single, logged operation with a clear header and summary.
+  - ⚙️ **NEW: Advanced uninstall flags** – `--yes` / `-y` / `--non-interactive` skip the confirmation prompt for automated or non-interactive environments; `--dry-run` shows exactly what **would** be removed without making any changes; `--keep-logs` preserves `/var/log/zypper-auto` install/service logs for debugging while still clearing per-user notifier caches.
+  - 🧹 **IMPROVED: Clean systemd state on uninstall** – system and user units are stopped, disabled, removed from disk, and their "failed" states cleared via `systemctl reset-failed`/`systemctl --user reset-failed` so `systemctl status` no longer reports stale failures after uninstall.

 - **v57** (2025-12-28): **Soar Stable Updater, Homebrew Integration & Notification UX**
   - 🧭 **NEW: Smarter Soar stable updater** – the helper and wrapper now compare `soar --version` against GitHub’s latest stable release tag (`releases/latest`) and only re-run the official Soar installer when a newer stable version exists, then run `soar sync` and `soar update`.
   - 🍺 **NEW: Homebrew `--brew` helper mode** – `sudo ./zypper-auto.sh --brew` (or `sudo zypper-auto-helper --brew`) now installs Homebrew on Linux for the target user if missing, or, when brew is already installed, runs `brew update` followed by `brew outdated --quiet` and `brew upgrade` only when there are outdated formulae, with clear log messages.